Key high-risk HIV groups threaten AIDS progress, warns the WHO

 Yet figures show the key high risk populations continue to have high infection rates, and appear to be hard to reach in terms of getting the right prevention messages, or getting them the testing and treatment health services they need.

-Hirnschall said that in many countries, gay men, sex workers and other marginalised groups are left out of national HIV plans and excluded by discriminatory laws and policies.
+Hirnschall said that in many countries, gay men, sex workers and other marginalized groups are left out of national HIV plans and excluded by discriminatory laws and policies.

 The WHO report, released ahead of the International AIDS Conference in Melbourne, Australia, which begins on 20 July, said that by the end of 2013, around 13 million people worldwide were taking AIDS drug treatment.
 This has led to a 20 percent drop in HIV-related deaths between 2009 and 2012, it said.